Forecasting Funding Rates for Crypto Perpetual Futures

 - Default to public endpoints, deterministic replay, and paper mode.

-- Do not add live trading unless the user explicitly asks for it after public capture, replay, the paper carry simulator, and read-only reconciliation pass.
+- Implement the selected exchange's DEMO, TESTNET, or LIVE order paths where supported, but do not enable any write-capable mode unless the user explicitly asks for it after public capture, replay, the paper carry simulator, read-only reconciliation, matching venue routing, and safety gates pass.

 - The default worked trade is long spot and short perpetual for positive predicted funding.
 Reverse carry is out of scope unless borrow availability, borrow cost, margin, and liquidation risk are explicitly modeled.